-- Programmable Voltage Reference Sources:
+- · programmable voltage reference sources

 - One for each ADC peripheral

 - One for each AC and DAC peripheral

-- Each Reference Source Supports Five Different Voltages:
+- Each reference source supports five different voltages:

 - 0.55V

 - 1.1V

 - 1.5V

-- -2.5V
+- 2.5V

-- -4.3V
+- 4.3V

-The Voltage Reference (VREF) peripheral provides control registers for the voltage reference sources used by several peripherals.
+The Voltage Reference peripheral (VREF) provides control registers for the voltage reference sources used by several peripherals.
 The user can select the reference voltages for the ADC0 by writing to the ADC0 Reference Select bit field (ADC0REFSEL) in the Control A register (VREF.CTRLA), and for both AC0 and DAC0 by writing to the DAC0 and AC0 Reference Select bit field DAC0REFSEL in VREF.CTRLA.

 A voltage reference source is enabled automatically when requested by a peripheral.
-The user can enable the reference voltage sources (and thus, override the automatic disabling of unused sources) by writing to the respective Force Enable bit (ADCOREFEN, DACOREFEN) in the Control B register (VREF.CTRLB).
+The user can enable the reference voltage sources (and thus, override the automatic disabling of unused sources) by writing to the respective Force Enable bit (ADC0REFEN, DAC0REFEN) in the Control B register (VREF.CTRLB).
 This may be desirable to decrease start-up time, at the cost of increased power consumption.

 Figure 18-1.
-VREF Block Diagram
+Block Diagram VREF

-The default configuration will enable the respective source when the ADC0, AC0, or DAC0 is requesting a reference voltage.
-The default reference voltages are 0.55V but can be configured by writing to the respective Reference Select bit field (ADC0REFSEL, DAC0REFSEL) in the Control A register (VREF.CTRLA).
+The default configuration will enable the respective source when the ADC0, AC0 or DAC0 is requesting a reference voltage.
+The default reference voltages are 0.55V, but can be configured by writing to the respective Reference Select bit field (ADC0REFSEL, DAC0REFSEL) in the Control A register (VREF.CTRLA).